Students are expected to attend all classes, laboratories, and shops as scheduled unless there is a compelling reason to be absent.

 ||3.75 – 3.99

-S/U grades and grades for Developmental Education coursework are not included in the Grade Point Average Calculation.
-Students must complete a minimum of 12 eligible credit hours in the term to be considered for Term Academic Honors.
+SU / PF grades and grades for Developmental Education coursework are not included in the Grade Point Average (GPA) Calculation.
+Students must complete a minimum of 6 eligible credit hours in the term to be considered for Term Academic Honors.

-Graduation honors recognize outstanding academic achievement throughout a student’s academic career.
-The honors are awarded to students who complete the requirements for an associate degree and earn a 3.5 or better cumulative grade point average based on the end of the Fall term.
+Graduation honors are awarded to students who complete the requirements for a degree and earn a 3.5 or better cumulative GPA at the College.
+Only college-level courses completed at the College will be included in the GPA calculation.
 A minimum number of 15 credits taken at PPCC is required to be eligible for graduation honors.
 The three levels of recognition are defined as follows and will be posted on the student’s transcript.

 |Cum Laude (with honor)

 Prior to applying for graduation, students should meet with an academic advisor in Advising and Testing or their faculty advisor to ensure that they are close to graduating.
 When students have verified that they are close to graduating, they must file an application for graduation.
 Once students have applied, their application will undergo an audit to see if they have completed all the necessary coursework.
 Degrees and certificates will be granted during the semester in which the final requirements are completed.
 Students need to apply for graduation by the published deadlines.
 The application for graduation and deadlines can be found at www.ppcc.edu/academics/records/graduation/.